London's Burning (game): Reception

-Ted S. Raicer comments: "London's Burning has a lot more going for it as a wargame than just its subject matter — it is one of the most multifaceted and imaginative game designs in the 50-year history of commercial wargaming.
+London's Burning was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
+Ted S. Raicer commented, "London's Burning has a lot more going for it as a wargame than just its subject matter — it is one of the most multifaceted and imaginative game designs in the 50-year history of commercial wargaming.
 It provides real insight into the historical events it portrays.
 And, oh yes, it's also a great deal of fun to play."